daniel-jar/Commercial_Detection/README.md

-py -m pip install pyautogui	#for locator Tv Logo py -m pip install pygetwindow 	#for window Size py -m pip install opencv-python #for rectangle of Interest #not used only for img notused py -m pip install pyglet #for rectangle of Interest notused py -m pip install regex
+py -m pip install pyautogui	#for locator Tv Logo <br />
+py -m pip install pygetwindow 	#for window Size <br />
+py -m pip install opencv-python #for rectangle of Interest #not used only for img notused py -m pip install pyglet #for rectangle of Interest notused py -m pip install regex